Unleash the power of sharing and generosity! Contribute to SFiO in 2024 to help our initiatives flourish!

 SF research initiatives

-karen-de-waele, Joe Chan We met Karen De Waele at the SF in a Large-Scale Context Unconference in December 2019 and she inspired us to start this new section of our InterAction journal, sharing Research Initiatives in organisational contexts.
+Karen-De-Waele, Joe Chan We met Karen De Waele at the SF in a Large-Scale Context Unconference in December 2019 and she inspired us to start this new section of our InterAction journal, sharing Research Initiatives in organisational contexts.
 She is calling for your support in connecting her to organisations for her project.
 Contributor Joe Chan from Singapore also has a research project underway and we include his summary below.
+If you would like to contact them, please use their email addresses.

 Applying a solution-focused approach in counselling